Leon's: History

 Leon's originated in the city of Welland, Ontario near the US border in the Niagara Region.
-It was founded by Ablan Leon, a Lebanese immigrant, who started out as factory worker and then a door-to-door salesman.
+It was founded by Ablan Leon, a Lebanese immigrant, who started out as a factory worker and then a door-to-door salesman.
 He was able to open a store with his profits in 1909.
 The original store (A. Leon Company at 244 King Street) was a dry goods outlet, which subsequently converted to furniture sales.

 Leon's original store was staffed primarily by his family.
 When he died in 1942, he left the company to his children.
 After expanding the original location, they built new stores in Southwestern Ontario.

 The company moved into the Toronto area in the subsequent decades, purchasing several established outlets in the city and converting them to Leon's name.
 The company went public in 1969 and opened its first warehouse showroom in 1973, touting it as the only one in Canada.

 Today, roughly half of the store's more than 50 outlets are owned corporately, while the remainder, mainly in rural areas or in cities with lower populations, are owned by franchisees.
 There were briefly two stores in Arizona in the mid 1990s.

 On November 11, 2012, Leon's announced plans to acquire competing furniture chain The Brick for $700 million.

 Leon's took over eight Sears Home locations in 2016, a move that allowed Leon's to open its first store in the province of BC.